mengxihe/Landing-page/README.md

 # Landing-page
-Built A landing page built with html and css.
+First landing page built with html and css.